Faissal Mannai

-Faissal Mannai (born 3 February 1996) is a footballer who plays as a midfielder for US Monastir.
+Faissal Mannai (born 3 February 1996) is a footballer who plays as a midfielder for Championnat National 1 club Bordeaux.
 Born in France, he has been called up to represent Tunisia internationally.

 Early life

 Mannai was born in France in 1996.
 He grew up in Nantes, France.

 Career

 In 2022, Mannai signed for French side US Concarneau.
 He helped the club win the league.

 Personal life

 Mannai is of Tunisian descent.
 He has a brother.